 On-campus employment includes on-campus jobs unrelated to study as well as employment required by scholarship, fellowship, or assistantship.

-You may work on campus up to 20 hours per week during the academic year and full time during the Thanksgiving break, winter break, spring break, and summer as long as:
+You may work on campus up to 20 hours per week during the academic year and full time during the fall break, winter break, spring break, and summer as long as:

 - your DS-2019 is valid

 - you have written authorization from ISSS in the form of a letter, valid for 12 months